 The confluence of American politics and the rise of the Islamic state means it is almost impossible to open an American newspaper, turn on a television or log onto a web page these days without reading about Islam or Muslims.
-But long after the election, America’s 3.3 million Muslims will remain an important story.

 For local reporters, that is both a challenge and an opportunity: A challenge, because in this age of newsroom cutbacks, religion reporters – and other specialists – have become an endangered species; an opportunity because within America’s Muslim communities there is a plethora of untold stories.

 You don’t have to be an expert on Islam to report about Muslims in your backyard, any more than you need to have an MBA to report about local unemployment issues.
 But for any story, a little background is necessary.
 Armed with a basic understanding, you are more likely to get a better story and less likely to make a mistake.

 Edited by Lawrence Pintak, a former CBS News Middle East correspondent and founding dean of The Edward R. Murrow College of Communication at Washington State University, and Stephen Franklin, a former Chicago Tribune Middle East correspondent and Pulitzer Prize finalist, the project brings together a dozen of the nation’s leading experts on Islam — journalists and academics alike — to present an overview of the religion and culture of Islam and the community of American Muslims, in a way that is accessible to busy reporters.